Home > Spain > Granada > Granada International Montessori School

 Language support for students not fluent in English and Spanish

-Yes, and each classroom is equipped with both a native-speaking English teacher and a Spanish teacher, ensuring a comprehensive language-learning environment that caters to the diverse linguistic backgrounds of our students.
+Each classroom is equipped with both a native-speaking English teacher and a specific Spanish teacher, ensuring a comprehensive language-learning environment that caters to the diverse linguistic backgrounds of our students.

 Additional language classes offered by the school